psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > ALFRED WALLIS.

-A second piece of correspondence under the same header refereces Aubrey:
+A second piece of correspondence under the same header references Aubrey:

 > John Aubrey has three passages concerning sin-eaters in his *Remaines of Gentilisme and Judaisme*, which was edited and most excellently annotated by Mr. James Britten for the Folk-lore Society in 1881.
 The passages occur at pp. 19, 24, 35.
 >